-China boasts the largest foreign exchange and gold reserves in the world, with $3,869,000,000,000, according to the Central Intelligence Agency World Fact Book.
+China boasts the largest foreign exchange and gold reserves in the world, which equals 3,091,527 US million, according to the Central Intelligence Agency World Fact Book.
 China is currently the second-largest economy in the world, but still remains classified as a developing country, with incomplete market reforms and a relatively low income per capita.
 The prevalence of poverty is another issue in China, with the country being ranked among the worst in the world for having the second largest number of poor.
 China’s recent rapid economic growth didn’t bring wealth to all, and rather high inequality among the population, environmental sustainability challenges due to rapid urbanization, and external perceptions are all challenges to be overcome by the Chinese moving forward.
 Besides, China also has to better confront the migration of its labor force as well as the demographic pressures related to an increasingly older population.

 Important, Yet Limited, Indicators